What is Phone Number Verification & How is it Reliable?

 The benefits of Phone Verification

-As we’ve already mentioned, knowing your client’s contact details is a crucial part of KYC.
-If you wish to comply with the regulations effectively as well as ensure higher security and transparency between your company and its customers, verifying the phone number of your clients is essential.
+If you wish to comply with the regulations effectively as well as ensure higher security and transparency between your company and its customers, verifying the phone number of your clients is essential because:

-Using a reliable phone verification solution, such as iDenfy’s, will allow companies to feel more assured that the phone number provided belongs to the person.
+Using a reliable phone verification solution will allow companies to feel more assured that the phone number provided belongs to the person.
 The organizations will no longer be concerned that the information transmitted may not reach its destination – the client’s phone.
-The solution is excellent to the organizations valuing their time and resources.
+The solution is excellent for organizations valuing their time and resources.

 Additionally, the integrated fraud scoring tool is a valuable asset to any company that wishes to protect itself against fraud more effectively.
 In an age where digital services have become the new norm, fraudsters take advantage of any security gaps present in the system.
 It is then up to the institutions to implement the safeguards to battle the fraudsters and their devious methods.
 A good rule of thumb is to do more than is required by the regulations.
 More often than not, adhering to the bare minimum requirements puts the company at a much greater risk of being targeted by fraud.